theknbe/pipeline/README.md

 8. kb_alignInplaneToAnatomical.m - refines the manual alignment
 9. kb_installSeg.m - installs an existing cortical segmentation into an existing mrSESSION
 10. kb_macCreateMesh.m - builds and saves a smoothed and inflated mesh for the left and right hemispheres

+Once you've made it this far, you're ready to move on to analysis!